mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 3. Update the current point using $x_{k+1} = x_k - \alpha \cdot \nabla f(x_l)$.
 4. Repeat until the convergence criterion is met.

-The step size $\alpha$, also known as learning rate, determines how far we move in the direction of the negative gradient.
+The step size $\alpha$, also known as the learning rate, determines how far we move in the direction of the negative gradient.
 Because the gradient vanishes at a stationary point, when this algorithm converges, it is guaranteed to converge to a stationary point.
 One should check afterwards